 To be in control of a media asset, a person must either have over 15 per cent shareholding (‘deemed control’) or otherwise be in a position to actually exercise control (‘actual control’).
 The infographics make clear whether a person is a controller of a licence or newspaper or merely a shareholder.
 Read more about media control rules.

-Some of the infographics show people with shareholdings in more than two types of media operations—does this breach any rule?
+Some of the infographics show people with shareholdings in more than two commercial radio operations or one commercial television operation—does this breach any rule?

-No. The rules only apply where a person is in control of commercial TV, commercial radio and associated newspapers.
+No. The rules only apply where a person is in control of commercial TV or commercial radio.

 To be a controller, a person must either have over 15 per cent shareholding (‘deemed control’) or otherwise be in a position to actually exercise control (‘actual control’).
 The infographics make clear whether a person is a controller of a media operation or merely a shareholder.